profporridge/defogger-8600/README.md

 The script is totally based on bmork's original dcs8000lh-configure.py, which got me hopeful that the 8600 would be just as "easy".
 Since then I've changed by mind on the easy part.

 What's changed?
 It still abuses the set admin_passwd code to execute arbitrary commands via BTLE, but bluetoothd on the 8600 had a new patch to the gatt-example.c which quoted the arguments to set admin_passwd.
+Still easy to bypass though.
 Also, the entire string received is now tokenized, which means semicolons (;) are not possible in the otherwise arbitrary strings you can send to the default firmware with dcs8600.py.

 Also *worth noting*: If you run the wrong script (dcs8000lh-configure.py) on the 8600, it will mess up the admin_passwd.
 After that, no more arbitrary commands are possible.
 Easily fixed, but not via BTLE.